mabuchilab/NiceLib/docs/wrapping.rst

     tried in order for each signature until the appropraite function is found.
 The empty prefix ``''`` is always tried.
 Sometimes you may want to specify one library-wide prefix and a different per-object prefix, as done in the above example.

+    These prefixes also get stripped from macro names and enum constants, if applicable.

 ret
     A function or `str` specifying a handler function to handle the return values of each library